cellarium-ai/cellarium-ml/README.rst

 To automatically format the code::

-   $ make format               # runs ruff and black formatters
+   $ make format               # runs ruff formatter and fixes linter errors

 To run the linters::

-   $ make lint                  # runs ruff and black checks
+   $ make lint                  # runs ruff linter and checks for formatter errors

 To build the documentation::